atom/atom/docs/creating-a-package.md

 See the [Config API Docs](https://atom.io/docs/api/latest/Config) for more details specifying your configuration.

-## Providing and Consuming Services
+## Interacting With Other Packages Via Services

 Atom packages can interact with each other through versioned APIs called *services*.
 To provide a service, in your `package.json`, specify one or more